MrHedmad/kerblam/README.md

 ```

 This is great, until you have to run another "pipe", completely different from
-the first one, with different steps, requiremets, etc...
+the first one, with different steps, requirements, etc...
 You might write new makefiles or scripts for all the runs, but you'll then
 have to remember how to structure each one, what each does and write a
 complex "meta"-makefile that runs the appropriate one.